-The plan contains sites and scenes of Jerusalem, both within and outside the city, each depicting information described in the Scriptures, and other historical and traditional sources.
+The plan contains sites and scenes of Jerusalem, both within and outside the city, each depicting information described in Scripture along with other historical and traditional sources.
 There is no chronological order to the scenes, as ancient scenes and characters are displayed alongside European buildings and characters of the sixteenth century.

 Adrichom (1533-1585) was a Dutch priest whose scholarly research of the Bible and writings of pilgrims and Josephus made him the acknowledged expert on Holy Land geography.
 Josephus was a Jewish historian who was employed by the Romans to write about the history of Roman Palestine during the Jewish revolt of 60-70 AD.
 Many of his works contain accurate geographic details based on his firsthand observations.
 Adrichom was assigned to Cologne during the time it was a thriving center for cartography and atlas publishing.